AntoineMoutou/ShiFuMini/README.md

-# ShiFuMini
+# shi-fu-mini
-The ShiFuMi generator !
+The shifumi generator !